jhewes15/ZSConfigGen/README.md

 zsgen.InitPolarityMap()
 ```
 After this map has been initialised, the user can now define
-polarity values for specific FEMs, and thresholds for specific
+polarity values and thresholds for specific channels.
-channels.
 ```
 zsgen.SetChannelThreshold([crate],[slot],[channel],[threshold])
 zsgen.SetPolarity([crate],[slot],[polarity])